-We do this by supporting patients with an application to the Minister of Health, so they may receive an exemption to section 56 of the Canadian Drugs & Substances Act, allowing them to use psilocybin (magic mushrooms) for a therapeutic purpose.
+We do this by supporting patients with an application to the Minister of Health, so they may receive an exemption to section 56 of the Controleld Drugs and Substances Act (CDSA), allowing them to use psilocybin (magic mushrooms) for a therapeutic purpose.
 These exemptions are the same as those that were used to grant the first few medical cannabis patients access to cannabis in the late 1990’s.

-After a patient’s exemption is approved, which takes roughly 10-15 business days, TheraPsil connects patients with therapists who are trained in psilocybin-assisted psychotherapy and who can facilitate their treatment, including pre integration sessions, the psilocybin session, and post integration sessions.
+If an exemption is approved, TheraPsil connects patients with therapists who are trained in psilocybin-assisted psychotherapy and who can facilitate their treatment, including preperatory sessions, the psilocybin session, and post-integration sessions.